 - As Head of Council, can declare an emergency under section 4 of the Emergency Management and Civil Protection Act

-- Serving as an ex-officio member of all Regional Committees and acting as a member of the York Regional Police Services Board and Chief Executive Officer of the York Region Rapid Transit Board
+- Serving as an ex-officio member of all Regional Committees and acting as a member of the York Regional Police Services Board and York Net and Chief Executive Officer of the York Region Rapid Transit Board

 - Under section 225 of the Municipal Act, as Head of Council, provide information and recommendations to Council on its roles to: